Southern Ohio Copperheads: 2019: Dunfee Era

 Austin Dunfee, a Pomeroy, Ohio native who has played and coached for the Southern Ohio Copperheads for over 6 years, will take on the role of head coach for the 2019 GLSCL Season.

 Dunfee graduated from Shawnee State University in 2013 with a Sports Management degree.
 He played his first season for the Copperheads in 2011.
 After graduating, Dunfee went on to work as an assistant coach for both the Copperheads and the Shawnee State Bears.

 “I grew up down the road, watching the Copperheads play as a kid.
 Seeing the lights on, driving past, I always hoped that one day I’d be a part of their program,” said Dunfee.
 Now, with over six Copperheads seasons under his belt, Dunfee said being named head coach is “everything he’d hoped for.”

 Dunfee is “ecstatic” for the upcoming season and has two main goals in mind: to bring home another championship, and for his players to return to their respective schools with more experience, skills, and knowledge.

 Dunfee ended his 2011 season playing for the Copperheads with a 0.48 earned run average.
 He still holds the Shawnee State University records for career wins (27), strikeouts in a season (82), and complete games in a season (13).
 During his time playing for the Bears, the team brought home one conference title and one championship title.

 The Copperheads finished the regular season 23-18 but missed the playoffs.

 2020/2021: Covid-19 Cancellations

-On March 11, 2019, the sports world shut down uncertain when baseball will return.
-But as days past the probability of playing in the summer of 2020 wasn't looking very clear and on May 20, 2020, the GLSCL official announced the cancellation of the 2020 season.
+On May 20, 2020, the GLSCL official announced the cancellation of the 2020 season.

-"In light of the ongoing Covid-19 pandemic and the resulting government regulations, the Great Lakes Summer Collegiate League Board of Directors has voted to cancel the 2020 season.
-The directors determined it would be impossible to operate effectively while ensuring the safety of all involved.
-The GLSCL would like to thank our dedicated directors, officers, volunteers and sponsors for their loyalty and support.
-We look forward to bringing you the best summer collegiate baseball in the Midwest in 2021."

 On 22 February 2021, while the Great Lakes Summer Collegiate League returned for the 2021 season the Southern Ohio Copperheads announced that they will not be playing in 2021 due to the ongoing pandemic and for the long-term financial success of the franchise.

-In the Summer of 2021, without baseball, the Copperheads went back into the communities of Southeast Ohio to give back to the fans and community that has supported them.
+In the summer of 2021, without baseball, the Copperheads went back into the communities of Southeast Ohio to give back to the fans and community that has supported them.
 They held youth camps throughout the local area and each athlete got to hang out with the Copperheads students and staff while improving their skills.
 In July they held the first annual Copperheads Community Cup.